Meet Bros: Career

 After leaving acting, Meet Brothers worked as a music director in Bollywood.
 Many years ago, they met Anjjan Bhattacharya in a program and the three decided to work together and they named their trio as Meet Bros Anjjan.
 The three together made music for many songs and gave their voices.
 They made the song "Baby Doll", which they sang with Kanika Kapoor in the 2014 film Ragini MMS 2.
 In 2015, Anjjan Bhattacharya got separated from the trio and started his own music business.
 Meet Bros also opened their own recording studio named "Meet Bros Recording Studio".

 "Pink Lips", "Hangover", "Party To Banti Hai", "Chittiyaan Kalaiyaan" were their songs.
 They both also hold concerts and take part in the concert.
 They have received the Filmfare Awards for their music.

 Personal life

 Older brother Manmeet married Karishma Modi in 2002 and they have a daughter.
 Karishma works in Hindi TV serials.

-Younger brother Harmeet Singh married actress Shefali Jariwala in 2004.
+Younger brother Harmeet Singh was married to late actress Shefali Jariwala in 2004.
 The couple later got divorced in 2009.
-Later, Shefali married actor Parag Tyagi in 2015.